Business and Finance

 Call volume high- brings the system down

-Less number of lines than available agents
+Less fewer lines than available agents

 Call centre High Telephone lines

-Cisco voice over internet protocol
+Cisco voice over Internet protocol

 Toll-free number auto-attend direct calls